oliuignacio/nodeJs-express-prisma-psql-API/README.md

 ## Folder Structure

-To organize your project as you progress through the course, you can follow the suggested folder structure:
+To organize the project material while following the course, you can utilize the suggested folder structure:

 - `00.
 Notes`: This folder contains your personal notes in a word document or any other preferred format.

-- `01. vanillaNodeAPI`: In this folder, you can create a basic Node.js project without any frameworks or external libraries.
-It will serve as a starting point for learning the fundamentals.
+- `01. vanillaNodeAPI`: This folder represents a basic Node.js project without any frameworks or external libraries, which serves as a starting point to learn the fundamentals.

 - `02.
-Project`: This folder will hold the actual application that you build throughout the course.
+Project`: The actual application that you build throughout the course resides in this folder.
 Here, you'll implement Express, integrate with Postgres using Prisma, add authentication with JWTs, and deploy to Render.

 Feel free to modify the folder structure to suit your preferences or project requirements.